hpaulkeeler/posts/README.md

 # posts
-A repository of code that has appeared on my blog: http://hpaulkeeler.com/posts/
+A repository of code that I have mentioned or used on my blog: http://hpaulkeeler.com/posts/

-Feel free to use any of the code for whatever purporses.
+Feel free to use any of the code for whatever purposes.
 If you publish a paper using any of the code, please cite this repository.

 I have written the code mostly in MATLAB, R and Python.
 Most of it concerns simulating point processes, which are also called random point fields or random counting measures.